 You might blame yourself, or other people, for your illness.
-Understanding better how it has come about can help you feel better.
+Understanding better how your cancer has come about can help you feel better.

 Many different factors come together to cause a cancer.
 Often, chance plays a big part and the cancer is not due to anything that you have done.
 Some people are more likely to develop a cancer because of the genes they inherited at birth.
 But most cancers are not due to an inherited gene.

 Cancers start because of a mistake in copying DNA when normal cells are dividing and growing.
 Several of these mistakes have to happen before a cell becomes cancerous.

 Although some of our unhealthy behaviour can increase the risk of mistakes in our genes, the mistakes can also just happen by chance as our cells divide and grow.

 Even when people know this they may still wonder if the cancer has been caused by something they did.

 Because chance plays its part, and doctors rarely know exactly what has caused a cancer, there's no reason to blame yourself or other people.
 Even so, sometimes it can be hard to get rid of these feelings.
 Talking about your feelings does help.